blueOkiris/dcl/docs/notebook.md

 Function 7 satisfies QA1, and the various others satisfy UC2

 So basically this first idea actually will satisfy all my needs, so I can start coding

+### Update

+Unfortunately, declaring flexible array members in C structs basically requires malloc to be used.
+So basically I have to use malloc no matter what.

+Ugh.
+I wanted this library to be simple, but now I have to free string_t's when I'm done, and manage the malloc'd memory when creating new copies (for *all* the functions)

+I could implement garbage collection or something for all this with some sort of "init" function, but yeah no.